 You should watch the filesharing video before the first class.
 (You can also just read the filesharing section of the "Filesharing and Ethical Theory" notes below.)

-(that should be straightforward; use your Loyola credentials).
-You'll also
+to "register" (that should be straightforward; use your Loyola

-need a class Zoom password, which I'll email out.
+credentials).
+You'll also need a class Zoom password, which I'll email

 Text: The textbook will be A Gift of Fire, 5th